CISecurity/ArtifactExpressions/artifacts/unixlinux/linux.debian_package_v1.rst

 The Linux: Debian Package test is used to check information for a given DPKG package.

-The dpkginfo_object element is used to define the object being evaluated.
+The dpkginfo_object element is used by a dpkginfo_test to define the object being evaluated.
 A dpkginfo object consists of a single name entity that identifies the package being checked.